Trial Information

 o The handler requests to be excused.

-o The dog or handler stops working or is disruptive after warning from the judge.
+o The dog or handler stops working or is disruptive after a warning is received from the judge.

 Event 1: Containers

 Container search is based on the work of detection dogs to search packages for contraband.
-In this event, dogs must locate the target odor/treat/toy, which is hidden in one of the containers.
+In this event, dogs must locate the target odor/treat which is hidden in one of the containers.
 There will be ten (10) identical box containers laid out in two rows of five boxes.
+Dogs must be leashed.
+Handlers will need to be good at their leash handling to do well.

 Event 2: Interiors

-Interior search tests the dog’s ability to locate the target odor/treat/toy in an indoor search environment.
+Interior search tests the dog’s ability to locate the target odor/treat in an indoor search environment.
 The hide will be on, under or in an object in the search area.
-The objects in the search area comprises typical furniture that can be found in room, e.g. chairs, stools, tables, shelves.
+The objects in the search area comprises typical furniture that can be found in room, e.g. chairs, stools, tables, shelves, shoes, human toys etc. No dog toys will be used as part of the set-up.
+Dogs must be leashed.
+Handlers will need to be good at their leash handling to do well.